M-Sport World Rally Team: 2013 season

 With Ford no longer having works entry, the M-Sport World Rally Team acquired sponsorship from Qatar via Nasser Al-Attiyah.
 The Qatar M-Sport World Rally Team became the de facto Ford lead team, with returning Mads Østberg and Evgeny Novikov.
 Meanwhile, a separate formation – Qatar World Rally Team was also supported by M-Sport, with drivers Al-Attiyah and Thierry Neuville.
 The team also fielded Ford Fiesta R5 for the 2012 WRC Academy champion Elfyn Evans in the WRC-2.
-Neuville finished the season as runner-up, long way behind Sebastien Ogier, whiler the team finished third in the team standings.
+Neuville finished the season as runner-up, long way behind Sebastien Ogier, while the team finished third in the team standings.

 2014 season

 The Qatar's sponsorship ended after the end of the 2013 season.
 Mikko Hirvonen and Elfyn Evans were nominated for points for the team, while a separate entry would be formed for Robert Kubica – RK M-Sport World Rally Team.
 Both teams have scored points separately from one another.
 Hirvonen finished his last season in WRC in fourth place with 126 points, exactly the same amount he scored in 2013, while Evans's debut season ended in seventh place.
-The team again finished third in the team standings, this time beat revived Hyundai WRT.
+The team again finished third in the team standings, but this time, ahead of the revived Hyundai team.